LizzColDev/game-realm/README.md

 - Fetching news articles using the News API and presenting them on the news page.
 - Allowing users to search for specific games by name or genre.
 - Utilizing React Router for seamless navigation between different pages.

+## Using Docker Compose

+1. Make sure you have Docker and Docker Compose installed on your system.
+2. Open a terminal and navigate to the directory where your docker-compose.yml file is located.
+3. Create a file named `.env.local` in the same directory as the docker-compose.yml file.
+4. Open the `.env.local` file and add the following environment variables:
+    ```
+    REACT_APP_RAWG_API_KEY=<your_rawg_api_key>
+    REACT_APP_URL_RAWG=<rawg_url>
+    REACT_APP_URL_NEWS_VIDEOGAMES=<news_videogames_url>
+    REACT_APP_NEWS_VIDEOGAMES=<news_videogames_api_key>
+    ```
+    Replace `<your_rawg_api_key>`, `<rawg_url>`, `<news_videogames_url>`, and `<news_videogames_api_key>` with your actual values.
+5. Run the following command to build and start the containers defined in the docker-compose.yml file:
+    ```yaml
+    docker-compose up -d
+    ```
+    This will create and run the containers in the background.
+6. Once the containers are up and running, open your browser and go to http://localhost:3000 to access the MovieTime application.

+Please ensure that you have Docker and Docker Compose installed before proceeding with the above steps.
+The `.env.local` file is used to store the environment variables required for the application to run.
+Make sure to define the necessary variables in this file before running the Docker Compose command.
+Replace the placeholder values in the example with your actual values.
+For more details, refer to the project documentation or consult the project maintainers.

 ## Limitations